-THIS REIMBUR SEMENT AGREE EMENT (the "Agree ment"), by and between the HAMPTON ROADS SANITAT ION [DISTRIC ("HRSD "), and the TOWN , OF HAMPTON WACHAPRE AGUE, VII RGINIA ("T OWN") , is enter ed into this 1/1/10 day of MAY , 2023 no-central science
+THIS REIMBURSEMENT AGREEMENT (the "Agreement"), by and between the HAMPTON ROADS SANITATION DISTRICT ("HRSD"), and the TOWN OF WACHAPREAGUE, VIRGINIA ("TOWN"), is entered into this day of , 202(the "Effective Date").

-- R:1.
-The TOWN is within the territory served by HRSD. - R:2.
-By that certain Sewer Transfer and Service Agreement dated May II, 2023, the TOWN transferred ownership and operational responsibility of the sewer collection and conveyance systems it plans to construct, and all associated real and person property interests, to HRSD (the "Facilities"). - R:3.
-In association with its ownership and operation of the Facilities, the Town has requested that HRSD construct the sanitary sewer infrastructure associated with the Facilities as described in more detail in the Scope of Work attached hereto and incorporated herein as Exhibit A (the "Project"). - R:4.
-The total estimate cost of Project is \$3,920,000 (the "Project Cost"), which is comprised of the pump station estimate and force main estimate cost of \$3,070,000, and the collection system estimate cost of \$850,000. - R:5.
-The TOWN has been awarded funding from both the Commonwealth of Virginia and United States Government through the following funding programs: Commonwealth of Virginia (\$2,400,000), ARPA (American Rescue Plan Act) (\$180,000), and DEQ grant (\$590,000) (the "Funding Programs") for a total award in the amount of \$3,070,000 (the "Program Funds"), all of which qualify under the respective programs to be used to pay the Project Costs.
-Award of US Government funds in the amount of (\$750,000) is pending. - R:6.
-The parties intend to fund the Project Costs with the Program Funds. - R:7.
+R:1.
+The TOWN is within the territory served by HRSD.

+R:2.
+By that certain Sewer Transfer and Service Agreement dated , 2023, the TOWN transferred ownership and operational responsibility of the sewer collection and conveyance systems it plans to construct, and all associated real and person property interests, to HRSD (the "Facilities").

+R:3.
+In association with its ownership and operation of the Facilities, the Town has requested that HRSD construct the sanitary sewer infrastructure associated with the Facilities as described in more detail in the Scope of Work attached hereto and incorporated herein as Exhibit A (the "Project").

+R:4.
+The total estimate cost of Project is \$3,920,000 (the "Project Cost"), which is comprised of the pump station estimate and force main estimate cost of \$3,070,000, and the collection system estimate cost of \$850,000.

+R:5.
+The TOWN has been awarded funding from both the Commonwealth of Virginia and United States Government through the following funding programs :Commonwealth of Virginia (\$2,400,000), US Government (\$750,000), ARPA (American Rescue Plan Act) (\$180,000), and DEQ grant (\$590,000) (the "Funding Programs") for a total award in the amount of \$3,920,000 (the "Program Funds"), all of which qualify under the respective programs to be used to pay the Project Costs.

+R:6.
+The parties intend to fund the Project Costs with the Program Funds.

+R:7.
 The Program Funds will first be used to fund the pump station and force main parts of the Project.
-The collection system will be constructed provided remaining Program Funds are available. - R:8.
+The collection system will be constructed provided remaining Program Funds are available.

+R:8.
 The TOWN agrees to reimburse HRSD for all Project Costs under the terms and conditions set forth herein.